Skip to main content

 12 mentions Positive Neutral Negative

-The reviews on replayability are mixed; while some users find the game to have almost infinite replayability due to its open-world design and random events, others feel that it maxes out at around 7 hours, especially in comparison to other titles like GTA IV or V. Overall, the game offers decent replay value, particularly for fans of sandbox experiences.
+The reviews on replayability are mixed; while some users find the game infinitely replayable due to its open-world design and random events, others feel that it has limited replay value, maxing out at around 7 hours.
+The presence of mods and humorous scenarios can enhance the experience for some players, but overall, the game's replayability may not meet everyone's expectations.

 • “The open-world, random citizen/criminal generation keeps the replayability going (and humorous at times... my first day on patrol, my first three suspects were woman truck drivers... imagine my shock when this cute girl in a sexy dress jumped out of her truck and pulled a gun on me...).”